md685-njit/Assignment-1/README.md

 On Windows, `git add` may print warnings that contain `LF will be replaced by CRLF`.
 They are harmless.

-Commit and push as you work; sections 7 and 13 say when.
-The repository link you submit must show the final commit you want graded.
+Commit and push as you work; sections 7, 13, and 14 say when.
+The repository link you submit must show all of your finished work.

-**Never commit an API key.** Not in a file, a prompt, `LEDGER.md`, or a commit message.
+**Never commit an API key.** Your repository is public, so anyone can read everything in it.
+Keep the key out of every file, prompt, and commit message.
 If a key ever ends up somewhere it should not be, delete it on the OpenAI website immediately and create a new one.

 ## 6. Create the Python environment